Dr Elizabeth I Watkins, Research Fellow in History of Art and Film

-My research interests include the historiography of colour cinema, its theories and materiality; gender and representation; the social and institutional uses of photography, film and the fantastic in narratives of early 1900s scientific expeditions and their exhibition.
-My book project with Routledge on colour and cinema analyses the converse effects and counterpoints of colour design in the gendered and classed social structures of narrative cinemas (gothic, melodrama, horror and experimental film forms).
+My research interests include the historiography of colour – its theories, technologies and materiality – in cinema; the history and ethics of colourisation; the imbrication of fiction/nonfiction in early 1900s polar expedition films, photography and their exhibition; gender, representation and feminist theory.
+My book project with Routledge on colour and cinema analyses the converse effects and counterpoints of colour design that track the gendered and classed social structures of narrative cinemas (gothic, melodrama, horror and experimental film forms).

 I founded and co- convene the BAFTSS Special Interest Group on Colour and Film and the Notes on Colour blog with Professor Sarah Street (University of Bristol) for the British Association of Film, Television and Screen Studies (BAFTSS).
 I am a member of the Executive Committee of BAFTSS and the BAFTSS Special Interest Group Coordinator.
 I am an Editor of Open Screens Journal on film, television, screen and media studies.